benplus1/eleventywebsite/src/index.md

 You can find my open-source work and personal projects on [GitHub](https://github.com/benplus1).

-If you'd like to chat, I'm reachable via:
+If you'd like to chat, I'm reachable via email at `by2297@columbia.edu`!

-- Email: `by2297@columbia.edu`